qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 It is especially important in large enterprise organizations, where the responsibility for different parts of the system is distributed among different teams.
 In those situations, it is much easier to maintain a dedicated search engine for the AI team than to convince the core team to update the whole primary database.

-Additionally, you won't depend on sluggish development cycles of huge integrated products, which have to consider legacy support and backward compatibility for all their features.
+Finally, the vector capabilities of the all-in-on database are tied to the development and release cycle of the entire stack.
+Their long history of use also means that they need to pay a high price for backward compatibility.

 ###### Databases can support RAG use-case end-to-end.

 Putting aside performance and scalability questions, the whole discussion about implementing RAG in the DBs assumes that the only detail missing in traditional databases is the vector index and the ability to make fast ANN queries.

-In fact, we believe that the capabilities of vector search have only started to unwrap.
+In fact, we believe that the current capabilities of vector search has only scratched the surface of what is possible.
 For example, in our recent article, we discuss the possibility of building an [exploration API](/articles/vector-similarity-beyond-search/) to fuel the discovery process - an alternative to kNN search, where you don’t know what exactly you are looking for.